raahulramakrishnan09/LinearRegression-Model-Deployment-For-TV-Sales-Prediction-Using-Streamlit/README.md

 %%writefile code.py
 ```

-## Install localtunnel (Node Package):
+## Install localtunnel:
-This line uses npm (Node Package Manager) to install localtunnel, which is used for exposing local servers to the internet:
+This line uses npm to install localtunnel, which is used for exposing local servers to the internet:
 ```python
 !npm install localtunnel
 ```